zPodFactory/zpodfactory.github.io/docs/faq/faq.md

 - [https://github.com/wg-easy/wg-easy](https://github.com/wg-easy/wg-easy)

-This might change in the future, but for now it has been quite good for us with pretty large teams (80+ VPN accounts accessing to nested labs)
+This might change in the future, but for now it has been quite good for us with pretty large teams (80+ VPN accounts accessing the nested labs)

 ## How to get help ?